• Skip to primary navigation

 Recipe variations

-• Cake batter: Replace some cake flour with unsweetened cocoa powder to make strawberry chocolate roll cake.
+• Cake batter: Replace some of the cake flour with unsweetened cocoa powder to make a strawberry chocolate roll cake.

 • Cake roll filling: Use your favorite cream filling, from Chantilly cream to cream cheese frosting.